Pediatric Physical Therapy Services

 - Insurance company name, policy number and policy holder’s name; and

 At your first physical therapy visit you can expectQuestions about:

-- Please call 402-559-6415 to schedule an appointment directly with the department of physical therapy.
+- Please call 402-559-6415 to schedule an appointment or to get more information.